leonardoanalista/corp-semantic-release/README.md

 It has almost all expected features from [semantic-release](https://github.com/semantic-release/semantic-release) but will not publish to **npmjs** at the end.

 Obviously this project is **100%** inspired by semantic release.
-This module is not supposed to replace its parent.
+This module is **not** supposed to replace its parent.
 First try to use semantic-release.
 If you have special requirements under corporate network, then this module is made for you.
-Ironically this module uses semantic-release as I don't have any stupid restrictions at my home network.
+Ironically this module uses semantic-release as I don't have any stupid network restrictions at my home.